samsuh/2026-journal/README.md

 ## 4/14/26 - Tuesday
 - Meh.
 I feel like ive wasted a whole week, which i have.
 No real motivation or push to do anything.
 Just floating in space self-sustaining.
 - Just watching crypto charts
+- I think i went to the gym and did set A. Time is blending so I cant even tell.
+I went to gym, and then took a nap. but was that the same day or overnight into the next day?

 ## 4/13/26 - Monday
 - No plans. haircut soon?